 Enact Secure Firearm Storage Laws, Enforce Them, and Raise Awareness

-4.6 million American children live in homes with at least one gun that is loaded and unlocked.
+4.6 million children in the US live in a home with at least one unlocked and loaded firearm.

 These laws require that people store firearms securely when they are not in their possession in order to prevent unauthorized access.
 Under these laws, generally, when a person accesses a firearm and does harm with it, the person who failed to securely store the firearm is liable.
 A common form of secure storage laws, child access prevention laws, are more narrowly tailored, and they hold individuals liable only when minors access firearms that are not securely stored.
 Twenty states and DC currently have some form of secure storage law.46CA, CT, DC, DE, FL, IL, IA, HI, MA, MN, MD, NV, NH, NJ, NY, NC, RI, TX, VA, WA, WI.
 In addition, several cities, including New York City, San Francisco, Seattle, and Edmonds, Washington, have passed secure storage laws.47New York City Administrative Code 10-312; San Francisco Police Code 4512; Seattle, Wash.
 Mun.
 Code Section 10.79.010, et seq (Effective Feb.
 2019); Edmonds, Wash.
 Mun.
 Code Section 5.26.010, et seq.
 (Effective March 2019).

 20 states and DC have some form of secure storage law